trevorprater/ThreshCluster.jl/README.md

 The `distance_function` is the metric you use on two compared quantities.
 For real numbers you probably want:
 `distance_function(x,y) = abs(x-y)`

 The threshold is your starting threshold for the inclusion of two objects.
 Say that you want to cluster all sticks that are within 3 units of length from one another.
 Then your threshold will be three.
-Note that as of the current implementation of ThreshClust, there is a sneaky bit of pseudo-learning going on, so you may get sticks within more than three units of length from one another.
+Note that as of the current implementation of ThreshCluster, there is a sneaky bit of pseudo-learning going on, so you may get sticks within more than three units of length from one another.

 Now, all that remains is to pass an array of objects you want to compare, along with your threshold criteria, and ThreshCluster will go to work: